Updated: April 1, 2023

 Sea-run cutthroat trout fly fishing in Puget Sound can be good all year long.
 The southern portion of the Sound is a better bet this time of year but the central and northern portions of the Sound will still produce both sea-runs and resident coho.
 In April, consider keeping an eye out in shallow water near creek mouths for fish looking for a meal of chum salmon smolt.
 These little smolt are more like salmon fry because chum fry typically migrate directly to marine areas soon after hatching.
 The usual techniques and baitfish patterns should have you in the game but maybe put a bit of emphasis on smaller patterns like the Chum Body's Baby for April.

 Fishing an intermediate sinking line with a 5- to 6-weight rod will have you setup.
-The RIO Coastal Quickshooter fly line isn’t going to be available from RIO anymore so our line recommendation is the RIO Premier Outbound Short – Intermediate.
-Put a 3X leader on your line, add a fly, and you're fishing.
+The RIO Coastal Quickshooter fly line isn’t available from RIO anymore so our line recommendation is the RIO Premier Outbound Short – Intermediate or SA SONAR Titan Full Intermediate lines.
+Put a 3X fluorocarbon leader on your line, add a fly, and you're fishing.
 Look for beaches with oyster beds, cobblestone, or eel grass bottoms and cover water to locate the fish.

 Bass

-With another cool March this year, the first good week-long warm weather trend will get fish moving up in to shallow water.
+Look for warm weather periods in April to be an excellent time to hunt the largest pre-spawn bass of the year.
 The warmer days of April will probably be the best days to be out there and finding the fish will be the number one goal of the day.
 On the larger lakes like Sammamish, Whatcom, Goodwin, and Washington, look for smallmouth and largemouth around docks and isolated structure in the warmer areas of the lake... like shallow bays, canals, and flats.
 If they aren't there, look for them off points that lead into these shallow water areas or on a dropoff close to that shallower water.
 Smaller lakes will warm much faster and often only have largemouth.
 On these smaller lakes, look for shallow spawning areas that are close to deeper water and don't be afraid to fish super shallow.
 Weedless flies may be necessary to get your fly into the junk without constantly hanging up.

 Have floating lines, medium sinking lines, and super-fast sinking lines ready to go.
 A fly like the EP Everglades Special would be great on a floating line with a slow sinking PolyLeader while fishing shallow for largemouth.
 The Jawbreaker is a good bet on a sinking line for deeper water in either Orange or Olive.
 Fish with slower retrieves but cover water fast to try and locate fish... and keep an open mind as to the depth where they may be located.